MatthiasKunnen/opn/README.md

 # OPN - a file opener

-`opn` allows you to pick the program to open a file with in the terminal.
+`opn`, pronounced _open_ (creative, I know), allows you to pick the program to open a file with in the terminal.

 The following approaches are used to determine the list of programs that are suggested for a file:
 - A `mimemap.conf` generated from the desktop files on your system.
 See [desktop files](#desktop-files)